giulianopz/lfcs/domains/5-service-configuration/e.md

 ### Configuring firewall

-To open the Squid ports, enable the UFW ‘Squid’ profile:
+To open the Squid ports, enable the UFW ‘Squid' profile:
 `sudo ufw allow 'Squid'`

 ## Configuring Firefox to Use Proxy

-In the upper right-hand corner, click on the hamburger icon ☰ to open Firefox’s menu: click on the ⚙ Preferences link.
+In the upper right-hand corner, click on the hamburger icon ☰ to open Firefox's menu: click on the ⚙ Preferences link.

 Scroll down to the Network Settings section and click on the Settings... button.